Nazek-Altayeb/Computer-Science-Quiz/README.md

 ## Project Objective
-People with Computer science background may examine their knowledge with this challenging quiz, a quiz where a specified number of questions are displayed according to a level of difficulty that is determinated by the competitor himself/herself.
+People with Computer science background may examine their knowledge with this challenging quiz, a quiz where a specified number of questions is displayed according to a level of difficulty that is determinated by the quiz taker himself/herself.

 ## User Experience
 ### Site owner goals